mlund/faunus/docs/_docs/topology.md

 The file must contain exactly `N`-times molecular positions that must all fit within the simulation box.
 Only _positions_ from the file are copied; all other information is ignored.

+For `implicit` molecules, only `N` should be given and the molecules are never inserted into the simulation box.

 ### Overlap Check